thelordalex/thelordalex/README.md

 ---

 ### 🚀 About Me:
-- 💻 Developer | Programmer | Security Enthusiast
+- 💻 Developer | I've tasted a variety of every kind ×
 - ⚙️ Specializing in **Shell Scripting**, **HTML Development**, and **Reverse Engineering for Apps**
 - 🌐 Passionate about **penetration testing**, **network security**, and **advanced programming techniques**